 Since VR production is still such a novelty there hasn’t been a good solution yet.
 Sticky notes are a great way to start but they will only take you this far.

 The biggest hurdle of getting into VR is the actual technical dependency.
-If you want to excel in filming Virtual Reality Experiences (especially those interactive ones) you will have to tackle CGI software such as Unreal Engine, Unity3D or Maya3D.
-But this software isn’t exactly catered to live action VR experiences.
-And even if you’d like to use it to mock up a story, this programs takes hundreds of hours of practice until you become a proficient user.
+If you want to excel in filming Virtual Reality Experiences (especially those interactive ones) you will have to tackle CGI software such as Unreal Engine, Unity3D, or Maya3D.
+But this software isn’t exactly catered to live-action VR experiences.
+And even if you’d like to use it to mock up a story, this program takes hundreds of hours of practice until you become a proficient user.
 Time is a luxury most of us don’t have.
 Creativity and technical expertise aren’t often correlated.

 Using Viar360 is a breeze.
 You upload all your 360 content from images to videos.
 Once uploaded you’re able to connect them into a story using transitional hotspots and interactive informational hotspots and Point of Views to create a narrative of the story.